About Felicity Spear

 In 2007 she completed a PhD at Monash University with a thesis titled Extending Vision: Mapping Space in Light and Time and an exhibition titled Out There – in light of remote possibilites.

 Working with a range of media, Spear's art practice references the manipulation of optical phenomena, light, data and image capture, the processes of mapping and the influences of history.
-She focuses on the way we observe the physical world over time, both the human and non-human, in order to generate models which emphasize their value and complexity.
+She focuses on the way we observe the physical world over time, both the human and non-human, in order to generate models which emphasise their value and complexity.

 International Year of Astronomy in 2009